Zerthick/SayItem/README.md

 # SayItem

 A Simple Minecraft Plugin to Display an item in chat!
 Any player with the `sayitem.chat` permission will automatically have their chat messages scanned and replaced.
 To display an item simply hold the item in your main hand and include `[item]` in your chat message.
-The placeholder will be replace with the name of the item and on hover will display the tooltip for it.
-The name color and formatting are taken directly from the item, so items with custom names and colors will display just fine!
+The placeholder will be replaced with the name of the item and on hover will display the tooltip for it.
+The name, color, and formatting are taken directly from the item, so items with custom names and colors will display just fine!

 In addition, **SayItem v1.1.0** added the concept of an _Indexed Placeholder_, `[item]` will still reference the item currently in the player's main hand, however `[item1]` will reference the item in the first slot of the player's hotbar (if present), `[item2]` will reference the second slot.
 In this way, you can reference multiple items in the same message!